rachelmoon290/project1/README.md

 This is a page where all the search results are shown in a table.

 ## location.html
 If user chooses one location from the results from locations.html, then he/she can view details about the location in this page.
-The user can also check comments other users have left, and also check into the location.
+The user can also view comments other users have left, and also check into the location.

 ## checkin_submission.html
 If user checks in, then this page shows up, confirming that he or she has successfully checked into the location.